stephenbnicar/BeaData.jl/README.md

 ## Known Issue
-All requests to the BEA API currently throw an `HTTP Parser Exception`, though this does not prevent the requested query from being completed successfully as long as valid arguments are provided to the functions.
-This appears not to be a client-side issue, caused instead (as far as I've been able to determine) by some superfluous data returned by the BEA server -- a similar error occurs when using R.
+All requests by BeaData.jl to the BEA API currently throw an `HTTP Parser Exception`, though this does not prevent the requested query from being completed successfully as long as valid arguments are provided to the functions.
+This is not a client-side issue, caused instead by an extra space character returned by the BEA server's response (thanks to  [@quinnj](https://github.com/quinnj) - Jacob Quinn - for figuring this out).
+This will be fixed in a future update.

 ## Disclaimer
 BeaData is not affiliated with, officially maintained, or otherwise supported by the Bureau of Economic Analysis.